dheeraz07/Chatbot---Data-from-Reddit/README.md

 - Clone this project to your computer.

-### Run my pre-trained model
+### Run the pre-trained model

-- **Download [my pre-trained model](https://drive.google.com/uc?id=1rRRY-y1KdVk4UB5qhu7BjQHtfadIOmMk&export=download)** (2.3 GB).
+- **Download [pre-trained model](https://drive.google.com/uc?id=1rRRY-y1KdVk4UB5qhu7BjQHtfadIOmMk&export=download)** (2.3 GB).
 The zip file extracts into a folder named "reddit".
 Place that folder into the "models" directory of this project.

 - **Run the chatbot**.
 Open a terminal session and run `python3 chatbot.py`.
 Warning: this pre-trained model was trained on a diverse set of frequently off-color Reddit comments.
-It can (and eventually will) say things that are offensive, disturbing, bizarre or sexually explicit.
-It may insult minorities, it may call you names, it may accuse you of being a pedophile, it may try to seduce you.
-Please don't use the chatbot if these possibilities would distress you!
+It can (and eventually will) say things that are offensive, disturbing, bizarre, or sexually explicit.
+It may insult minorities, it may call you names, it may accuse you of being a pedophile.

 Try playing around with the arguments to `chatbot.py` to obtain better samples: